Dewan-cpu/Above-Ground-Biomass-Estimation/README.md

 | Type              | Code                                           |
 | ------------------|:----------------------------------------------:|
 | Python Script     | PY02_agb_ForestBiomass_Sentinel2-Updated.ipynb |

+The original code is available at https://eo4society.esa.int/resources/copernicus-rus-training-materials/

 II.
 2019 (early forest restoration) & 2023 (restoration progress)

 | Type                     | Code                                           |
 | -------------------------|:----------------------------------------------:|
 | Java Script for GEE      | AGB_Estimation_GEE.js                          |

+Original version of the code is aavailable at https://spatialthoughts.com/2024/02/07/agb-regression-gee/

 Installation Instruction for Jupyter Environment:
 A .yml file is provided in order to create a Python environment using conda.
 This environment can be created by running: